dongminlee94/slack-reddit-posts/README.md

 <img width="1143" src="https://github.com/Curt-Park/reddit-posts-to-slack/assets/14961526/14315a30-3285-433c-9a2a-5f4387e5814b">

-This repository introduces a trigger that automatically sends hot posts from specified subreddits to a designated Slack channel.
+This repository introduces a trigger that automatically fetches hot posts from a subreddit, generates AI summaries, and sends them to a designated Slack channel.

 ## Preparation